Diary of our trip to Kenya

 The first part of the trip was focused on the coffee-growing region of Nyeri, a region located between Mount Kenya and the Aberdare mountain ranges, in this region we have resumed relations and partnerships with KCCEFor those of you who do not know this acronym, it stands for ‘.Kenya Cooperative Coffee Exporters’, a cooperative founded in 2009 and supported by the Government to meet the needs of Kenyan coffee farmers. to have more control over the marketing of its own production in order to obtain higher net yields and address various challenges faced by the coffee sector related to production, quality, marketing and value added to coffee.

-At Mare Terra we are very happy to have taken up this new stage together with KCCE to have resumed this new stage together with KCCE, since we share the vision of empowering the producers and their dedication and their dedication has a great commitment.
+From Mare Terra we are very happy to have resumed this new stage together with KCCE, as we share the vision of empowering the Producers and their dedication has a great commitment.

 For the first time in Nyeri together with KCCE, we have added new washing station cafes, these washing stations (known locally as “factories”) are organized within Cooperatives that are members of KCCE.
-E two factories we have developed our natural experiments with anaerobic fermentation and ‘sleeping bag’ drying technique repeating the process we had previously done in Murang’a and Kiambu.This is the first year in which we have carried out experimental processes in cooperatives in Kenya, until now we had only carried them out in small farms.
+In two factories we have developed our Natural experiments with Anaerobic Fermentation and Drying Technique ‘sleeping bag’ repeating the process that we had previously done in Murang’a and Kiambu, being the first year in which we carried out experimental processes in Cooperatives in Kenya, until now we had only done them in small Farms.

 We couldn’t be happier with the results of the batches!
 They are stable and very clean lots and the farmers are very excited as this type of coffee creates a new market niche for them.